Aussie Firefighters Save World's Only Groves Of Prehistoric Wollemi Pines

 The fire did sweep through the canyons, and through the groves where these trees have somehow survived for millions of years.

 For a few days, the smoke was so thick that it wasn't clear whether the plan had worked.
-"We all waited with baited breath," Kean said.
+"We all waited with bated breath," Kean said.

 At last the smoke abated.